Council Tax Proposals

 You will receive an e-mailed acknowledgement (if you provide an e- mail address) that the relevant Assessor has received your submission.
 The assessor will subsequently write to you to confirm if your proposal is valid or if further information is required (eg evidence to confirm that a new occupier complies with the six month rule).

 Alternatively, you can obtain, from your local Assessor, a Proposal Form which can be completed and posted.

-The Assessor or a member of staff will discuss your proposal with you and if it cannot be resolved (within six months), will be referred to the Valuation Appeal Committee as a formal Appeal to be heard by the Committee.
+When a valid proposal has been made the Assessor or a member of staff will discuss your proposal with you and if it cannot be resolved (within six months), it will be referred to the Valuation Appeal Panel as a formal “Appeal” to be heard by the Committee.
 The Committee will hear your appeal within its normal cycle of hearings and you will be sent formal notification of the date and time of the hearing and details of the Appeal procedure.

 Material Reduction in Value

 A material reduction in value may result from the demolition of any part of the dwelling, any change in the physical state of its locality or any adaptation of the dwelling to suit a person who is physically disabled.
 A reduction in value caused, for example, by a downturn in the housing market, does not count for this purpose.

 Material Increase in Value and Subsequent Sale